Australia Take Huge Lead Against New Zealand In First Test - UrduPoint

 Smith took three catches, including his blinder on the second day to remove Kane Williamson for 34 and end a 76-run third-wicket stand with Taylor.

-His third was contentious, when Colin de Grandhomme (23) was given out caught behind by umpire Aleem Dar to hand Starc his fifth scalp.
+His third was contentious, when de Grandhomme (23) was given out caught behind by Dar to hand Starc his fifth scalp.

 De Grandhomme tried to fend off a rising delivery and the ball deflected off his helmet to Smith in slips, with Dar believing it also brushed the batsman's gloves.